jehillert/timelockr-client/>>>>> TO DO <<<<<.md

 App.jsx:
 1. Are these lines necessary?
   import { serverConsoleUrl } from 'config';
-  import { closeConsole, openConsole } from './AppConsole';
+  import { closeConsole, createConsole } from './AppConsole';

 clientRequests:
 1. Your 'PUT' requests I think may be all wrong.